SalomePlatform/adao/doc/en/theory.rst

 adapted to real physical simulation problems.
 Then, **an another way to extend estimation possibilities is to use other measures of errors to be reduced**.
-For example, we can cite *absolute error value*, *maximum error value*, etc. These error measures are not differentiables, but some optimization methods can deal
+For example, we can cite *absolute error value*, *maximum error value*, etc. These error measures are not differentiable, but some optimization methods can deal
 with:  heuristics and meta-heuristics for real-valued problem, etc. As previously, the main drawback remain a greater numerical cost to find state estimates, and no guarantee of convergence in finite time.
 Here again, we only